zayemdevelopermaster/zayemdevelopermaster/README.md

 - 👀 I’m interested in Coding 👨‍💻
 - 🌱 I’m currently learning Coding
 - ⚡ Fun fact: I'm very funny 😁
-- relagion: My relagon is ISLAM ☪
+- ⭕ Religion: My relagon is ISLAM ☪

 <!---
 zayemdevelopermaster/zayemdevelopermaster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.